restimel/dependencyWatcher/doc/installation.md

 Then you can connect with your browser to:

 	http://localhost:8000/index.html

+By default it parses and watch the project itself.
+It would be more useful to parse your own project.

 The parsing can be configured with configuration.json.
 To know more about configuration read [the configuration documentation](./configuration.md).